Tools Support

 2. File a protest with CBP: Submit CBP Form 19 (Protest) within 180 days of liquidation for each entry.
 Include the Supreme Court ruling citation and your calculation of the refund amount.

-3. Work with your customs broker: Your customs broker or freight forwarder can file protests in bulk on your behalf.
-This is significantly faster and reduces the risk of errors that could delay your refund.
+3. Work with your customs broker: Your customs broker or freight forwarder can file protests in bulk for you.
+This is a lot faster and cuts the risk of mistakes that could delay your refund.

 4. Monitor refund processing: CBP is processing refunds in batches.
-Timeline varies from 30-180 days depending on volume and complexity.
+This can take 30-180 days, depending on volume and how complex your case is.
 Your broker can track the status of each protest.

 Strategies to Minimize Your Tariff Exposure in 2026

-• Proper HTS classification — Many importers overpay duties because their goods are classified under the wrong HTS code.
-A tariff review can often reduce rates by 5-15%.
+• Get your HTS code right.
+Many importers overpay duties because their goods sit under the wrong HTS code.
+A tariff review can often cut rates by 5-15%.

-• Country of origin engineering — If your product has components from multiple countries, proper origin determination can qualify for preferential treatment under FTAs.
+• Country of origin engineering can help too.
+Your product may have parts from multiple countries.
+If so, the right origin call can qualify it for preferential treatment under FTAs.

-• Foreign Trade Zones (FTZ) — Importing into an FTZ defers duties until goods enter US commerce.
+• Foreign Trade Zones (FTZ) — bringing goods into an FTZ defers duties until they enter US commerce.
 Goods re-exported from an FTZ pay zero duties.

-• First Sale valuation — If your supply chain has multiple sales before import (factory → trader → importer), you may use the first sale price as the customs value, reducing the dutiable amount.
+• First Sale valuation — your supply chain may have several sales before import (factory to trader to importer).
+If so, you may use the first sale price as the customs value.
+This lowers the dutiable amount.

-• Bonded warehousing — Store goods in a bonded warehouse and pay duties only when goods are withdrawn for domestic sale.
-Useful for managing cash flow.
+• Bonded warehousing — store goods in a bonded warehouse.
+Pay duties only when goods leave the warehouse for domestic sale.
+This helps manage cash flow.

-• USMCA and FTA utilization — Ensure you claim all available preferential tariff treatment.
-Many importers leave money on the table by not filing proper FTA certificates.
+• USMCA and FTA use — make sure you claim all available preferential tariff treatment.
+Many importers leave money on the table.
+They fail to file the right FTA certificates.

 What's Coming Next: Section 301 Investigations in 2026

-In March 2026, the US launched new Section 301 investigations targeting imports from China, Vietnam, Taiwan, Mexico, Japan, the EU, and dozens more countries.
-These investigations could result in new targeted tariffs within 6-12 months.
+In March 2026, the US launched new Section 301 investigations.
+These target imports from China, Vietnam, Taiwan, Mexico, and Japan.
+They also target the EU and dozens more countries.
+These investigations could lead to new targeted tariffs within 6-12 months.

 US Tariffs 2026 FAQ